orchetect/swift-daw-file-tools/README.md

 ### Final Cut Pro XML

 - Basic support is implemented.
 More complete support may come in a future library update.
+See [swift-fcpxml](https://github.com/orchetect/swift-fcpxml) for more information.

 ## Affiliation